alexhippo/full-stack-app-with-react-rest-api/README.md

 ### Installing and running
 1. Unzip the zip file if you have downloaded this project as a zip file.
 1. Open the folder on the command line, such as Git Bash, Powershell or Terminal.
-1. Run `npm install` to install all dependencies to run this project.
+1. Run `npm install` in both the `api` and `client` folders to install all dependencies to run this project.
-1. Run `npm run seed` to initialise the database with sample data
+1. On the `api` folder, run `npm run seed` to initialise the database with sample data
 1. Run `npm start` to start the application.
 1. Open your browser/API testing platform and visit [http://localhost:3000](http://localhost:3000).